Chapter 18.12

 F. The following signs are exempt from the regulations of these standards:

-1. Signs of a non-commercial nature and in the public interest, erected by, or on the order of a city employee in the performance of his or her public duty, such as public notices, safety signs, danger signs, trespassing signs, traffic and directional signs, and the like;
+1. Signs of a noncommercial nature and in the public interest, erected by or on the order of a city employee in the performance of his or her public duty, such as public notices, safety signs, danger signs, trespassing signs, traffic and directional signs, and the like;

 2. Names of buildings, dates of erection, monumental citations, commemorative tablets, memorial plaques, signs of historical interest and the like, when carved into stone, concrete or similar material or made of bronze, aluminum or other permanent-type material and made an integral part of the structure.

-G. Maintenance-Alteration and Relocation.
+G. Maintenance – Alteration and Relocation.

 1. Every sign shall be maintained in a safe, presentable and good condition, including the replacement of defective parts, painting, repainting, cleaning and other acts required for the maintenance of such sign.

-3. Sign changes or alterations shall be deemed to include a change of all or a portion of the copy or sign face, message or sign legend, except those changes which are for maintenance or are part of the normal function of the sign.
+3. Sign changes or alterations shall be deemed to include any change of all or a portion of the copy or sign face, message or sign legend, except those changes which are for maintenance or are part of the normal function of the sign.

 H. The following signs are prohibited: